RaymWong/infineon-kits-cls/psoc62-optiga-cls/README.md

     * [Using your own key and Certificate(Using Raspberry pi to auto provision to aws](#auto_gen)

 ## <a name="about"></a>About

-The “Cybersecurity Labeling Scheme” (CLS)[source link: https://www.csa.gov.sg/Programmes/certification-and-labelling-schemes/cybersecurity-labelling-scheme/about-cls] introduced by “Cybersecurity Agency of Singapore” (CSA) aims to raise the security level of consumer devices and make it easier for layman consumers to identify the security level of the devices.

-Infineon Technologies, being an industry leader in providing connected secured solutions to the IoT market, aims to provide security solutions and reference implementations that enables customers to meet the security requirements of the CLS.

-The objective of the “Secured IOT Connectivity Kit” is to provide guidelines and reference implementation of Security Use Cases to OEMs/ODMs on the integration of OPTIGATM Trust M and PSoC6x for the customers design.

-OEMs/ODMs can adopt the guidelines and reference implementations for their security design to implement a robust and secure design to meet the respective requirements of the CLS certification.

 The PSoC62 Wi-Fi BT Prototyping Kit (CY8CPROTO-062-4343W) is a low-cost hardware platform that enables design and debug of PSoC 6 MCUs with FreeRTOS and AWS IoT integration.
 The Cypress PSoC 62 is purpose-built for the IoT, delivering the industry’s lowest power, most flexibility, and built-in security for the IoT.It delivers a dual-core platform with a 150-MHz Arm® Cortex®-M4 as the primary application processor and an 100-MHz Arm Cortex-M0+ as the secondary processor for low-power operation.
 The kit comes with a PSoC 62 MCU with 2MB of Flash /1MB of SRAM memory, industry-leading CapSense® for touch buttons and slider,on-board debugger/programmer with KitProg3, MicroSD card interface, 512-Mb Quad-SPI NOR flash, PDM microphone, and a thermistor.
 For wireless connectivity, including dual-band Wi-Fi, it also provides an on-board MurataLBEE5KL1DX module built on the Cypress CYW4343W Wi-Fi / Bluetooth single-chip solution.